Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Introduction

-Recently, the problematic of characterizing a hadronic equation of state has been discussed in \cite{satz2009}.
-In an ideal gas of hadron resonances with Hagedorn mass spectrum, the speed of sound is calculated at different upper cut-off masses in the resonance mass integration.
+Recently, the problematic of characterizing a hadronic equation of state has been discussed in Ref. \cite{satz2009}.
+In an ideal gas consisting of hadron resonances having Hagedorn mass spectrum \cite{Hagedorn:1965st}, the speed of sound has been calculated at different upper cut-off masses in the resonance mass integration.
 It is found that the speed of sound initially increases similarly to that of an ideal pion gas, until near $T_c$.
 Then, the hadron resonance effects seem to become dominant.
 This causes a vanishing speed of sound at $(T_c-T)^{1/4}$.

-In present work, we introduce a systematic study for the squared speed of sound based on HRG ~\cite{Karsch:2003vd,Karsch:2003zq,Redlich:2004gp,Tawfik:2004sw,Tawfik:2004vv,Tawfik:2006yq,Tawfik:2010uh,Tawfik:2010pt,Tawfik:2012zz}.
-We fix cut-off resonance masses to $\leq2\,$GeV.
-We distinguish between the bosonic and fermionic contributions to the thermodynamics.
+In present work, we introduce a systematic study for the speed of sound squared based on the HRG model ~\cite{Tawfik:2014eba,Karsch:2003vd,Karsch:2003zq,Redlich:2004gp,Tawfik:2004sw,Tawfik:2004vv,Tawfik:2006yq,Tawfik:2010uh,Tawfik:2010pt,Tawfik:2012zz}.
+In a grand canonical ensemble, the thermal and dense evolution based on HRG calculations is derived in section \ref{sec:mdl}.
+We distinguish between the bosonic and fermionic contributions to the thermodynamic quantities.
 Also, we distinguish between the contributions stemming from the pion gas and that from a gas consisting of all resonances with and without pions.
-Finally, we compare the results with recent lattice QCD calculations \cite{lqcd1,lqcd2,bazazev,lqcd3,lqcd4,fodor2012}.
-The causal aspects of the speed of sound are introduced in section \ref{sec:mdl}.
-In a grand canonical ensemble, the thermal and dense evolution based on HRG calculations is derived.
+Finally, we compare the results with the recent lattice QCD calculations \cite{lqcd4}.
 The HRG results and their comparison with full lattice QCD are given in section \ref{sec:rsl}.
 Section \ref{sec:conl} is devoted to the conclusions and outlook.